ROME: Robustifying Memory-Efficient NAS via Topology Disentanglement and Gradient Accumulation: Related Work

 \section{Related Work}

-\textbf{Differentiable Neural Architecture Search.} Similar to \cite{zoph2017learning,pham2018efficient} that uses a directed acyclic graph to represent a cell, DARTS~\cite{liu2018darts} constructs a cell-based supernet and further introduces architecture parameters to represent the importance of each operation.
-It formulates the searching process as a bi-level optimization problem \cite{anandalingam1992hierarchical}.
-DARTS proposes two types (first-order and second-order) of approximation that alternatively update network weights and architecture parameters with stochastic gradient descent.
-However, since the supernet subsumes all connections and operations within the search space, DARTS risks exhausting the memory when searching for a larger network.
-In this regard, DARTS searches for a smaller network as a proxy and then increases the depth to have a large model in the evaluation stage.
-A possible attempt to resolve this issue is done by progressively pruning the operations and gradually increasing the depths \cite{chen2019progressive}, which is still an indirect approach and requires strong regularization tricks.
+\textbf{Differentiable Neural Architecture Search.} Similar to \cite{zoph2017learning,pham2018efficient} that uses a directed acyclic graph to represent a cell, DARTS~\cite{liu2018darts} constructs a cell-based supernet and further introduces architectural weights to represent the importance of each operation.
+DARTS proposes two types (first-order and second-order) of approximation that alternatively update operation parameters and architectural weights with stochastic gradient descent.
+However, since the supernet subsumes all connections and operations within the search space, DARTS risks exhausting GPU memory.
+A possible attempt to resolve this issue is done by progressively pruning operations \cite{chen2019progressive}, which is still an indirect approach and requires strong regularization tricks.
 Apart from that, recent works~\cite{zela2020understanding,chen2020stabilizing} also point out an instability phenomenon of DARTS.
 These issues significantly restrict its application.

-\textbf{Memory-efficient NAS.} To reduce the memory cost, several prior works revise the forward procedure of a supernet.
+\textbf{Memory-efficient NAS.} To reduce GPU memory cost, several prior works have revised the forward procedure of the supernet.
 PC-DARTS~\cite{Xu2020PC-DARTS} makes use of partial connections instead of the full-fledged supernet.
-MergeNAS~\cite{wang2020mergenas} proposes to merge all parametric operations into one convolution, a similar super-kernel strategy is also used in \cite{stamoulis2019single}.
-ProxylessNAS~\cite{cai2018proxylessnas} samples two paths instead of all paths during the search process, which enables proxyless searching on large datasets.
-Single-path based supernets~\cite{guo2019single,chu2019fairnas} sample only a single path at each iteration, which are two-stage methods that require additional searching to choose the final models.
-GDAS \cite{dong2019searching} sample a subgraph of the DAG at each iteration, which is by far the most efficient.
-However, we observe that a severe instability issue occurs when applying a single-path based differentiable method, which previously has been neglected.
+Some works~\cite{wang2020mergenas,eautodet,easynas} proposes to merge all parametric operations into one convolution, a similar super-kernel strategy is also used in single-path NAS \cite{stamoulis2019single}.
+ProxylessNAS~\cite{cai2018proxylessnas} samples two operations on each edge during the search process, which enables proxyless searching on large datasets.
+Single-path supernets like SPOS~\cite{guo2019single} and FairNAS~\cite{chu2021fairnas} sample only a single path at each iteration, however, both require an additional searching stage to choose the final models.
+Single-path differentiable methods like GDAS \cite{dong2019searching} sample a subgraph of the DAG at each iteration, which is by far the most efficient.
+However, we observe that a severe instability issue occurs, which has been previously neglected.